The Private Competition Enforcement Review: Poland

 Overview of recent private antitrust litigation activity

-A major reform of the private antitrust enforcement rules took place in Poland in 2017, as Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union (Damages Directive) was implemented into Polish law.
+A major reform of the private antitrust enforcement rules took place in Poland in 2017, as Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union (the Damages Directive) was implemented into Polish law.

 The Private Enforcement Act systematised and introduced important changes to the Polish private antitrust enforcement regime, setting some new rules of evidence in the Polish civil court proceedings facilitating claims by parties harmed by competition law infringements.
 Notwithstanding, while these amendments came into force in mid-2017, we have not observed a visible increase in the amount of private antitrust litigation activity in Poland.